aloefflerj/astro-focus-kit/README.md

   - You can set websites domain to block

   ![image](https://user-images.githubusercontent.com/51006938/204976881-3f28f12e-9409-469a-b3ff-04be0ae50508.png)
-  - You can set the timer when you choose to procrastinate
+  - You can set the timer for when you choose to procrastinate

   ![image](https://user-images.githubusercontent.com/51006938/204976997-2e6ace41-a751-4034-90b4-ef60f29a4ffc.png)
 - On `quotes` page you can fetch a random motivational quote